tylernford/cocina_build/content/news/calling-all-daytona-locals--help-us-create-our--daytona-local--margarita-.md

 video_key = ""

 +++
-Help us create our "Daytona Local" Margarita and submit your Margarita Recipe for a Chance to Win !
+Help us create our "Daytona Local" Margarita and submit your Margarita Recipe for a Chance to Win!

 3 Finalists will be selected to make their drink for Local Judges on **National Tequila Day, Tuesday, July 24th**.
 The 1st Place Winner will receive a $100 Cocina 214 Gift Card and their Margarita will be crowned the Daytona Local Margarita!